top of page

 We are also looking to expand our pool of LTR coaches - please reach out if this is of interest to you!

 Adelaide Rowing Club extends its sincere thanks to the Adelaide City Council for their generous support towards re-establishing our Learn to Row program via the 2026 Community Impact Quick Response Grant programme.
 Council's contribution will help us introduce more people to the sport of rowing, fostering community engagement, health, and inclusion.
-We’re proud to partner with a council that values active lifestyles and community development.
+We are proud to partner with a council that values active lifestyles and community development.

 2026 Coxing Equipment Appeal!